learnk8s/learnk8s.io/README.md

 npx http-serve _site
 ```

-## Preview
+## Dev environment

-A preview is created automatically for pull requests with Netlify.
+For each pull request, a development preview is created with Netlify (link is in the `deploy/netlify` task on the pull request page).